Skip to content

 Blue

 Blue is one of the most used colors in marketing.
-It creates a feeling of trustworthy brand, sometimes playful or even light-hearted, it depends on the shade you choose.
-Dark shades lean towards sophistication, lighter shades may appeal to kids or feel “light” in the customers mind.
+It creates a feeling of a trustworthy brand, sometimes playful or even light-hearted, depending on the shade you choose.
+Dark shades lean towards sophistication; lighter shades may appeal to kids or feel “light” in customers' minds.

 Red

-Red is a color that can also be used differently depending on the shade.
-Red can be used for romantic feelings, but it can also create an energizing or even aggressive look.
-One thing for sure is it’s attention grabbing.
+Red is a color that can also be used differently depending on its shade.
+It can evoke romantic feelings, but it can also create an energizing or even aggressive look.
+One thing for sure is that it’s attention-grabbing.

 Purple